 Carnivore Risks to Consider

-• Higher saturated fat intake
+• Higher LDL and total cholesterol from elevated saturated fat intake

-• Less variety = harder to sustain
+• Less variety, which makes the diet harder to sustain

 If you try carnivore, work with a doctor and consider blood tests to watch for deficiencies.